Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ## Anatomy

 Cards are made up of three main sections: a header, a body, and a footer.
-Each section has its own options and limitations, and the only section that is preferred is the header.
-There are a number of different data and layout types that can be used for the body section. <!-- Note: although \\\\[media cards](#cards-media) have a very similar anatomy, there are slight differences in layout. -->
+Each section has its own options and limitations, and the only section that is preferred is the header. <!-- Note: although \\\\[media cards](#cards-media) have a very similar anatomy, there are slight differences in layout. -->

 ![Anatomy](/images/card-anatomy.svg)